November 04, 2012

 We met Aunt #2 at Chipotle, near enough to a college campus to see that the practice of "gauging" (that's French for "gouging") has resulted in some students' ear piercings opening large enough to permit thru traffic.

 (Honestly, what happend to tattoos?
-Or rollerblading, for that matter?)
+Or rollerblading, for that matter?
+It's getting more invasive as time progresses.)

 We would have less than 30 minutes to come up with a Plan B.